-Once your financial aid file is complete, you will receive an award notification via your Saclink email, directing you to your My Sac State Student Center to accept or decline your awards.
-The Financial Aid Office does not provide estimated award notifications.
+Once your financial aid file is complete, you will receive an award notification via your Saclink email directing you to your Student Center to accept/decline your awards.
+The Financial Aid & Scholarships Office does not provide estimated award notifications.

 5. Financial Aid Holds

-Financial aid holds will be listed on the Hold section of your My Sac State Student Center account.
+Financial aid holds will be listed on the Hold section of your Student Center.
 Some aid programs require additional steps be taken before a disbursement is authorized.
-Read the Hold message description for additional information and take necessary action.
+Read the Hold description for additional information and take necessary action.
 Financial aid holds do not prevent you from registering.